a7x3a/a7x3a/README.md

 # 💫 About Me:
-Hey My Name is Ahmad and I,m a junior Front-end Developer and a Computer Science Student.
+hey my mame is ahmad and i,m a junior front-end Developer and a Computer Science Student.

 Check out my portfolio at :
 [Portfolio](https://a7x3a.github.io/)